Communities

 Works for me

-mohammadsdtmnd‭ wrote about 1 year ago
+mohammadsdtmnd‭ wrote over 1 year ago

 It gives detail of answer with example of specific welding rod and type wich is really exciting.
 Thoough I think it can be better, it's incomplete, I need time to think more and comment about it's lacks.